fru-io/docs-live/docs/cicd-integration.md

 ## Steps
 ### 1. Install the DDEV-Live CLI and jq into Jenkins
 * [Install the DDEV-Live CLI binary](https://dash.ddev.com/docs/getting-started/#install-the-ddev-live-cli) and [jq](https://stedolan.github.io/jq/) into Jenkins.
 Follow your usual procedure to install an executable.
+Our [example Jenkins Dockerfil is here](https://github.com/drud/devrel/blob/master/jenkins-ddev-live/Dockerfile).

 ### 2. Add DDEV-Live monitoring scripts to your build
-* If you like, reference our monitoring scripts (step 5 below) by adding to your Jenkins Dockerfile:
+* If you like, reference our [monitoring scripts](https://github.com/drud/devrel/tree/master/jenkins-ddev-live) (called in step 5 below) by adding the following to your Jenkins Dockerfile:
-`RUN git clone https://github.com/rfay/ddev-live-test.git /usr/share/jenkins/ref/ddev-live-test` (replace this with /drud/ddev-live-tutorials etc)
+`RUN git clone https://github.com/drud/devrel.git /usr/share/jenkins/ref/devrel`

 ### 3. Configure your Jenkins credential manager with your DDEV-Live Token
 * In the DDEV-Live dash, under settings, click the copy icon at the right of the DDEV API Token field to copy your API token.
 * In the Jenkins dashboard under Jenkins > credentials > system > global credentials, click "add credentials."
 Select "Kind: secret text," "Scope: global," ID and description: “ddev-live-token,” for example.
 Paste the token into the secret field and click ok.

 ### 4. Configure a new Jenkins job credential binding to use the token
 * Create a Jenkins job.
 Specify the GitHub project repository you want to work with for this tutorial under Source Code Management.
+If you have specific branches patterns you want to deploy, they should be configured here as well.
+For example, users of Git flow may want to only use feature/* branches.
 * In the Build Environment panel, check "use secret text or files."
 * In the Bindings panel, input variable “TOKEN”, select "specific credentials," and from the dropdown select the ddev-live-token credential you created in the previous step.

 ### 5. Create a build step to execute a shell script
 Add a build step of "execute shell" type.
-Use the following or similarly modified for your needs.
+Below is an example script.
+This will likely need to be modified for your needs and use cases.
 Please refer [here](https://docs.ddev.com/getting-started/#add-a-site-from-your-connected-github-account) for details on the values of the `ddev-live create site` command.

 ```
 eval $(/usr/share/jenkins/ref/.linuxbrew/bin/brew shellenv)